-Biweekly Program Quality Assurance Meeting:
+Biweekly Student Satisfaction Meeting:

-- Timing: Every other Wednesday during lunch hour - Duration: 30 45 minutes - Format: Face-to-face - Attendees: Program instructors, Program administration, 2 student reps (rotating) - Purpose: This meeting serves the following purposes - Provide student reps with information (announcements, feedback, concerns, etc.) to be disseminated to the class - Provide students to offer feedback about the program, express concerns, & offer suggestions for improvement
+- Timing: Every other Wednesday during lunch hour - Duration: 30 45 minutes - Format: Face-to-face - Attendees: Program instructors, Program administration, 4 student reps (rotating) - Purpose: This meeting serves the following purposes - Provide student reps with information (announcements, feedback, concerns, etc.) to be disseminated to the class - o Provide students to offer feedback about the program, express concerns, & offer suggestions for improvement

-Biweekly Quality Assurance Meeting:
+Quarterly Quality Assurance Meeting:

-- Timing: Every other Wednesday following the biweekly program meeting. - Duration: 15 30 minutes - Format: Face-to-face - Attendees: Program instructors, Program administration - Purpose: This meeting serves the following purposes - o Provide Faculty with information (announcements, feedback, concerns, etc.) - o Provide faculty with an opportunity to offer feedback about the program, express concerns, & offer suggestions for improvement - o Discuss new issues of concern - o Discuss individual student and class progress - Highlight any observed negative trends that may warrant the completion of a Formative Feedback form for 1 or more students
+- Timing: Middle of every third month. - Duration: As long as necessary - Format: Face-to-face - Attendees: Program instructors, Program administration - Purpose: This meeting serves the following purposes - o Provide Faculty with information (announcements, feedback, concerns, etc.) - o Provide faculty with an opportunity to offer feedback about the program, express concerns, & offer suggestions for improvement - o Discuss new issues of concern - o Discuss individual student and class progress - Highlight any observed negative trends that may warrant the completion of a Formative Feedback form for 1 or more students